ledanken/unkerich-the-frog/README.md

 - All should be tested first on moble screens, then to the larger ones
 - Each change should be committed including this README file until the deployment of the website

 This is just the run-through or the beginning of this website.
 There are many things I want to change and add to this later on.
+Thank GOD!